-Moving hummingbird feeders further apart may reduce the aggression different birds show in defending the area.
-It also gives less aggressive hummingbirds more opportunities to quickly sip from feeders before getting chased away.
+Moving hummingbird feeders further apart may reduce aggressive hummingbird behavior.
+It also gives less aggressive hummingbirds more opportunities to sip from feeders before getting chased away quickly.

 Number of Feeders

-Adding more hummingbird feeders can reduce aggression in the feeding area, as one dominant bird will not be able to defend multiple feeders as effectively.
-Similarly, adding hummingbird flowers to the landscaping provides even more food sources for more birds to enjoy without arguing.
+A dominant bird can not defend multiple feeders as effectively.
+Adding more hummingbird feeders can reduce aggression in the feeding area.
+Similarly, adding hummingbird flowers to the landscaping provides more food sources for more birds to enjoy without arguing.

 An aggressive hummingbird will often stake out his territory from a favorite perch.
-Watching the angry bird carefully can help you locate that perch, and pruning the branch or otherwise removing the perch will force the bird into a less dominant vantage point.
+Watch the angry bird to help you locate that perch and prune the branch or otherwise remove the perch.
+It forces the bird into a less dominant vantage point.

 Removing Causes of Aggression

 If a hummingbird seems to be going crazy to defend its area, it can be helpful to discover why the bird is so upset.
-Many times a different type of intruder, such as a hummingbird predator, another songbird, or a feral cat may be the cause.
+Different types of intruders, such as a hummingbird predator, another songbird, or a feral cat, may be the cause.
 Eliminating that stress can help the hummingbird calm down.

 Hummingbird aggression can be a problem if you want to feed many hummingbirds at once.
-Once you learn why these birds can be aggressive and territorial, however, you can appreciate the great lengths they go to in order to defend their territory and resources.
-Hummingbird-savvy birders will easily be able to help mitigate these birds' aggression without losing out on the joy of hummingbird watching.
+However, once you learn why these birds can be aggressive and territorial, you can appreciate the great lengths they go to defend their territory and resources.
+Hummingbird-savvy birders will easily help mitigate these birds' aggression without losing out on the joy of hummingbird watching.